Table of Content

 Business Model of Anant Raj Ltd.

 For decades, Anant Raj was known for building residential projects, commercial complexes, and leasing IT parks.
-Real estate still accounts for more than 95% of reported revenues.
-But today, the company is betting on a second engine — data centers and cloud infrastructure.
+Real estate still accounts for the bulk of reported revenues.
+But today, the company is betting on a second engine for data centers and cloud infrastructure.

-At the base is colocation — converting their IT parks in NCR into data centers where clients lease racks.
+At the base is colocation, converting their IT parks in NCR into data centers where clients lease racks.
 This works much like rent: predictable, recurring, and long-term.
+As of Q3 FY26, the company has 28 MW of operational Operational Data Center Capacity & Cloud Services (21 MW, including cloud services) and Panchkula (7 MW).

-On top of that, they’re rolling out cloud infrastructure services under the Ashok Cloud brand.
+On top of that, they're rolling out cloud infrastructure under the Ashok Cloud brand.
 Instead of just leasing space, Anant Raj now wants to sell computing power and storage.
-To make that leap, they’ve tied up with partners like Orange Business and CSC.
-Cloud yields are far superior: colocation earns ~₹90 lakh per MW monthly, but cloud can fetch nearly ₹10 crore per MW per month, with margins four to five times higher.
+To make that leap, they've tied up with Orange Business for IaaS (Infrastructure as a Service: Anant Raj provides virtualized computing power, storage and networking from their own servers and data centers, rented out to businesses over the internet), PaaS (Platform as a Service: delivered in association with Orange Business, this gives businesses a ready-made environment to build and run their own applications, without managing the underlying hardware or software infrastructure), and SaaS(Software as a Service: also delivered in association with Orange Business, this provides ready-to-use software applications over the internet, where Anant Raj hosts the infrastructure while Orange Business powers the software layer)— with cloud integration at Panchkula in an advanced stage as of Q4 FY26.
+Cloud yields are far superior: colocation earns roughly ₹90 lakh per MW monthly, but cloud can fetch nearly ₹10 crore per MW per month, with margins four to five times higher.

 What is the biggest edge Anant Raj has?
 Land and speed.
 Competitors often need 3–5 years to acquire land, fight approvals, and set up greenfield projects.
-Anant Raj, with its existing IT parks in Manesar, Panchkula, and Rai, can roll out brownfield conversions in just 6–9 months, at a setup cost of ₹29–34 crore per MW — far cheaper than the industry’s ₹50 crore benchmark.
+Anant Raj, with existing IT parks already converted or ready for conversion, can roll out brownfield capacity in just 6–9 months, at a setup cost significantly below the industry's ₹50 crore per MW benchmark.

-In a business where clients demand capacity today, not three years later, that time advantage matters.
+In a business where clients demand capacity today, not three years later, the time-to-market advantage matters enormously.
 The play is clear: swap the cyclical, lumpy earnings of real estate with the steady, high-margin income of digital infrastructure.
+The new Andhra Pradesh footprint also signals the company is no longer just an NCR story; it's making a genuine push south.

 Future Prospects: Why is Anant Raj entering this space?

 Do the math, and the attraction becomes obvious.
-At a setup cost of ₹29–34 crore per MW, the payback period is just 2–3 years.
-Colocation at ₹90 lakh/MW per month comes with operating costs of only ₹15–18 lakh, leaving the bulk of revenue to flow into profits.
-That’s how operating margins of 70–80% are achievable.
+Thanks to pre-owned buildings and land, Anant Raj's incremental setup cost is just ~₹26 crore per MW, compressing the payback period to roughly 2 years.
+Colocation at ₹90 lakh/MW per month carries operating costs of only around ₹22–23 lakh/MW/month, leaving the bulk of revenue flowing into profits.
+Cloud goes further, at approximately ₹12 crore/MW per month, revenues are significantly higher and electricity costs are absorbed into the margin.
+That's how EBITDA margins of 75% are achievable across both Colocation and Cloud.

 But there’s a catch.
 These spreadsheets depend on utilisation.
 Empty racks stretch your two-year payback into five.
 Rising power or cooling costs shrink margins.
 Aggressive competition can squeeze pricing.